Catherine LaCugna: Career

-LaCugna earned her bachelor's degree at Seattle University, her Masters and Doctorate at Fordham University, and joined the faculty at University of Notre Dame in 1981.
-There, she taught systematic theology to graduate and undergraduate students, eventually holding the Nancy Reeves Dreux Chair of Theology at the University of Notre Dame.
+LaCugna taught briefly at Fordham University (1976-80) and Vassar College (1981) and then joined the faculty at University of Notre Dame in 1981.
+There, she taught systematic theology to graduate and undergraduate students, eventually holding the Nancy Reeves Dreux Chair of Theology.
+In 1985-86, she served as a resident scholar at the Collegeville Institute, an ecumenical study center in the Benedictine tradition.